 Everyone has the right to freedom of thought, conscience and religion, regardless of sexual orientation or gender identity.
 These rights may not be invoked by the State to justify laws, policies or practices which deny equal protection of the law, or discriminate, on the basis of sexual orientation or gender identity.
 (Principle 21: The Right to Freedom of Thought, Conscience and Religion, The Yogyakarta Principles)

 Many LGBTI people who grow up in a religious tradition are faced with a choice between their faith and their sexuality at the point that they come out.
-This stream is grounded in an affirmation that we should not have to choose between Spirit and Sexuality.
-It offers critiques of religious and spiritual traditions that exclude LGBTI people.
-More than that, it looks at how GLBTI people are resisting attempts to force choices on them.
-It will celebrate queer lives of faith in multiple traditions and examine what the GLBTI communities have to offer religious traditions and communities.
+This stream was grounded in an affirmation that we should not have to choose between Spirit and Sexuality.
+It offered critiques of religious and spiritual traditions that exclude LGBTI people.
+More than that, it looked at how LGBTI people are resisting attempts to force choices on them.
+It celebrated queer lives of faith in multiple traditions and examined what the LGBTI communities have to offer religious traditions and communities.